Johnnyboi9907/WeightCalculator/README.md

 - Created alerts for the custom object (invalid mass number, mass number too large)
 - Error catching (no selected planet or objects will result in the program displaying a warning message)
 - Junit Testing (unsuccessful, but tried his best)
-- Event handling for Undo, Clear scale, and Reset buttons in the Menu option of the menu bar
 - Displayed an image of the currently selected planet in the main screen
 - Fixed and overlooked the semantics and syntax of the code